 The Center operates in partnership with: Criminal Justice Journalists (CJJ), the only U.S. association of working crime and justice reporters; the Institute for Justice and Journalism (IJJ) at USC Annenberg School for Communication; and the CUNY Graduate School of Journalism in New York.
 We also collaborate with other specialist academic centers at John Jay as well as professional media and criminal justice organizations around the U.S. Grant support has been provided from several funders and donors, including the Ford Foundation and the Harry F. Guggenheim Foundation.

-The CMCJ is currently remodeling this website and will be moving in Spring 2016.
+The CMCJ is currently remodeling this website and will be moving in Summer 2016.

 Click here to read the Winners of the 2016 Excellence in Criminal Justice reporting.
 Single story and Series reporting award winners were distributed on February, 25, 2016 at John Jay College.
 Please see thecrimereport.org for further details.